-- 22.1 Changes to the organisation's constitution or articles of association with regards to the funded project must not be made within the grant monitoring period without first notifying and obtaining the approval of Commissioner. - 22.2 The Recipient must take all reasonable steps to ensure that it and anyone acting on its behalf complies with any applicable law (including the Data Protection Act 1998, the Freedom of Information Act 2000, the Health and Safety at Work etc. Act 1974, any Anti-Discrimination Legislation and any applicable law relating to child protection) for the time being in force (so far as is binding on the Recipient or any other person acting on its behalf). - 22.3 The Recipient shall ensure that its health and safety policy statement (as required by the Health and Safety at Work etc. Act 1974) is made available to the Commissioner on request. - 22.4 Without prejudice to Clause 3, the Recipient shall not use the Grant: - (a) for party-political purposes; - (b) to promote religious activity (other than inter-faith activity); - (c) for commercial purposes (save where such purposes are consistent with the Purposes); - (d) for making any payment to the owners, members and directors of the Recipient (including any distribution, profit share, dividend, bonus and/or any similar or equivalent benefit), save in accordance with any contract of employment duly approved by the directors of the Recipient. - The Recipient should take all necessary steps to ensure that the Grant is accounted for and monitored separately from the Recipient's other funding streams (unless various grant streams are pooled).
+- 22.1 Changes to the organisation's constitution or articles of association with regards to the funded project must not be made within the grant monitoring period without first notifying and obtaining the approval of Commissioner. - 22.2 The Recipient must take all reasonable steps to ensure that it and anyone acting on its behalf complies with any applicable law (including the Data Protection Act 1998, the Freedom of Information Act 2000, the Health and Safety at Work etc. Act 1974, any Anti-Discrimination Legislation and any applicable law relating to child protection) for the time being in force (so far as is binding on the Recipient or any other person acting on its behalf). - The Recipient shall ensure that its health and safety policy statement (as required by the Health and Safety at Work etc. Act 1974) is made available to the Commissioner on request. - 22.4 Without prejudice to Clause 3, the Recipient shall not use the Grant: - (a) for party-political purposes; - (b) to promote religious activity (other than inter-faith activity); - (c) for commercial purposes (save where such purposes are consistent with the Purposes); - (d) for making any payment to the owners, members and directors of the Recipient (including any distribution, profit share, dividend, bonus and/or any similar or equivalent benefit), save in accordance with any contract of employment duly approved by the directors of the Recipient. - 22.5 The Recipient should take all necessary steps to ensure that the Grant is accounted for and monitored separately from the Recipient's other funding streams (unless various grant streams are pooled).
 Details of the Grant must be shown separately in the organisation's accounts as 'restricted funds' and must not be included in its general funds.
 Copies of the relevant accounts must be provided if requested.

-23. Procurement procedures
+23. Procurement procedures - Including Purchase of Capital Equipment

-23.1 The Recipient shall adopt such policies and procedures that are required in order to ensure that value for money has been obtained in any procurement of goods or services funded by the Grant.

-23.2 The Recipient is expected to comply with the Contract Standing Orders of its own organisation.
+- 23.1 The Recipient shall adopt such policies and procedures that are required in order to ensure that value for money has been obtained in any procurement of goods or services funded by the Grant. - 23.2 The Recipient is expected to comply with the Contract Standing Orders of its own organisation. - 23.3 The Recipient is expected to comply with the purchase of capital equipment as follows: